Sydney Church of England Grammar School: Subjects

 Shore offers a wide variety of subjects.
-Traditionally the school is most successful in Business studies and Economics; producing 5 state rankings in the past 3 years including first in Business Studies in 2020, as well as Mathematics; producing eighth in 2021, fifth in 2018 and third in 2017 in the Extension 1, and second and sixth in 2022 and first place in NSW in the Extension 2 course in 2017, and Latin; producing 5 state ranking since 2016.
+Traditionally the school is most successful in Business Studies and Economics, producing 6 state rankings in the past 4 years including first in Business Studies in 2020.
+Shore has also produced strong performances in Mathematics - producing eighth in 2021, fifth in 2018 and third in 2017 in the Extension 1 course, and second and sixth in 2022 and first in 2017 in the Extension 2 course, in addition to Latin, where the school has produced 6 state rankings since 2016.